Integralist/Sinderella/README.md

 > nope, pick a new name.
 If anyone cares about it in 3 years I'll hand it over.

-So I decided (for now) to keep the repo name under the Cinderella name but publish the gem under the title of 'sinderella' instead.
-Although you may never see this comment as I might rename the repo to Sinderella before you get the chance to read this.
+So I decided to rename the project and publish the gem under the title of Sinderella instead.

 ## Installation